zscott/MultiBitExchange/README.md

 ## Architecture

-MultiBit Exchange follows the hexagonal architecture.
-See: http://alistair.cockburn.us/Hexagonal+architecture TL;DR - Allow everything to depend on the abstractions such as the Core domain.
-Don't allow any of the abstractions depend on the infrastructure.
-This keeps the separation between what the system does decoupled from how.
+MultiBit Exchange follows the [hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture) which is also known as the [onion architecture](http://jeffreypalermo.com/blog/the-onion-architecture-part-1/).
+Each prescribes that abstractions should not depend upon details.
+Details should depend upon abstractions.

+This decouples what the system does from how it does it which makes the core domain model cleaner and more focused and therefore easier to understand, test, and extend.

 ## Initial goals of MultiBit Exchange